helm/charts/incubator/airflow/README.md

 This requires to expose a port (8793) and ensure the pod DNS is accessible to the web server pod, which is why StatefulSet is for.

+### Local binaries

+Please note a folder `~/.local/bin` will be automatically created and added to the PATH so that Bash operators can use command line tools installed by `pip install --user` for instance.

 ## DAGs Deployment

 Several options are provided for synchronizing your Airflow DAGs.

 ### Mount a Shared Persistent Volume